Levitanus/rea-rs/rea-rs-test/README.md

 ## Hint

-Use crates `log` and `env_logger` for ptinting to stdio. integration test turns env logger on by itself.
+Use crates `log` and `env_logger` for printing to stdio. integration test turns env logger on by itself.